 The present-day map is derived from an ensemble of four high-resolution, topographically-corrected climatic maps; the future map is derived from an ensemble of 32 climate model projections (scenario RCP8.5), by superimposing the projected climate change anomaly on the baseline high-resolution climatic maps.

 The maps can be downloaded here.
 The data and code are released under the CC BY-NC 4.0 license and thus may not be used for commercial purposes.
-The maps can be visualized and analyzed using most Geographic Information Systems (GIS) software (e.g., QGIS, ArcGIS, and GRASS).
+The maps can be visualized and analyzed using most Geographic Information Systems (GIS) software (e.g., QGIS, ArcGIS, or GRASS).
 The zip file also includes a legend.txt file linking the numbers with the classes.
 Please cite the following paper when using the maps in any publication:

 - Beck, H.E., N.E.
 Zimmermann, T.R.
 McVicar, N. Vergopolan, A. Berg, E.F.
 Wood: Present and future Köppen-Geiger climate classification maps at 1‑km resolution, Scientific Data 5:180214, doi:10.1038/sdata.2018.214 (2018).